Mined Semantic Analysis: A New Concept Space Model for Semantic Representation of Textual Data: Related Work

-Knowledge-based models were also proposed for measuring semantic relatedness \cite{jarmasz2004roget,budanitsky2006evaluating,zesch2008using,pilehvar2015senses}.
-Those models utilize dictionaries such as {\it Wordnet} \cite{wordnet} and {\it Wiktionary}, and use explicit word relations to infer semantic relatedness.
-Hybrid models which incorporate knowledge from corpora and dictionaries were also used to evaluate semantic relatedness \cite{agirre2009study,banjade2015lemon,camacho2015nasari}.
+Knowledge-based models were also proposed for measuring semantic relatedness \cite{budanitsky2006evaluating,pilehvar2015senses}.
+Those models utilize dictionaries such as Wordnet \cite{wordnet} and Wiktionary\footnote{https://www.wiktionary.org}, and use explicit word relations to infer semantic relatedness.